HealthRex/CDSS/scripts/DevWorkshop/ReadMe.BigQueryDatasetManagementGuide.md

 # BigQuery Cross-Project Dataset Copy Guide

 ### Introduction
 This guide outlines the procedure for copying a dataset from an external source project into a new, uniquely identified dataset within your own BigQuery project (`som-nero-phi-jonc101`).
-The process is crucial for efficiently managing annual dataset updates and ensuring that the new data is stored separately without overwriting existing datasets.

 ### Prerequisites
 * Access to the BigQuery Web UI.